AdvaitABhide/AdvaitABhide/README.md

-- 👋 Hi, I’m @AdvaitABhide.
+- 👋 Hi, I’m Advait Bhide, A recent statistics and data analysis graduate from the University of Auckland.
-- 👀 I’m interested in Data analysis and Data Visualization.
+- 👀 I’m interested in Data analysis and Data Visualization, particularly on how I can utilise my statistical knowledge to help benefit greater understanding as well as contribute to improving overall efficiency to any project/task I partake in.
 - 🌱 I’m currently learning to query using SQL while also continually working on refining my skills in R, Python and Microsoft Excel.
 - 📫 Please feel free to contact me on Linkedin or by email. www.linkedin.com/in/advait-bhide